openedx/openedx-webhooks/docs/details.rst

   - Blended pull requests get "blended" applied as a GitHub label and Jira label.

-  - Core committer pull requests get "core-commiter" as a Jira label and "open-source-contribution" as a GitHub label.

   - Regular pull requests just get "open-source-contribution" as a GitHub label.

   - The initial Jira status is set as a GitHub label on the pull request.

 - Initial bot comment:

-  - Each kind of pull request (blended, core committer, and regular) gets different comments.
+  - Each kind of pull request (blended and regular) gets different comments.

   - If the user doesn't have a signed CLA, the bot adds a paragraph about needing to sign one.